-Tangible personal property taxes paid by multi-county taxpayers are due September 20.
-Single county taxpayers may pay annually or semiannually.
-If paid annually, payment is due April 30; if paid semiannually, the first payment is due April 30, with the remainder payable by September 20.
+Tangible personal property tax revenue received during calendar 2003 (other than public utility property) represents the collection of 2003 taxes.
+Tangible personal property taxes received in calendar year 2003 were levied after April 1, 2002, on the value as of December 31, 2002.
+Tangible personal property is currently assessed at twenty-five percent of true value for capital assets and twenty-four percent of true value for inventory.
+Payments by multi-county taxpayers are due September 20.
+Single county taxpayers may pay annually or semi-annually.
+If paid annually, payment is due April 30; if paid semi-annually, the first payment is due April 30, with the remainder payable by September 20.
 Tangible personal property taxes paid by April 30 are usually received by the School District prior to June 30.
-This year, the June 2002 tangible personal property tax settlement was not received until July 2002.